syncfusion-content/wpf-docs/wpf/SfDiagram/Ports.md

 The PortVisibility property is used to control the visibility of ports on a node.
-PortVisibility has following four options.
+PortVisibility has the following four options.

 1. MouseOver
 2. MouseOverOnConnect